Read your latest personalised notifications

 Access over 260 online courses, complete self-assessment MCQs, upload your cases and procedures for personal record, initiate 360º peer appraisals...

 In this innovative postgraduate programme, you will gain the state of the art on cardiac arrhythmology, regulatory and societal dimensions of arrhythmia management, as well as cardiovascular biostatistics, health economics and leadership expertise.
 These added skills will empower you to set new standards in the cardiovascular field and related services for the next decade and beyond.

 The Diploma of Advanced Studies in Cardiac Arrhythmia Management trains future leaders in arrhythmology to deliver state-of-the-art cardiovascular services in the next decade and beyond.
 DAS-CAM brings together renowned experts, who will cover not only clinical cardiac electrophysiology and device technology, but also the leadership, biostatistics and health economics perspectives.
 The programme will empower electrophysiologists to fulfil leadership roles as well as regulatory and managerial positions in their hospitals, universities, and other work environments.
 Main topics covered:

-Professor Panos Vardas, ESC President 2012-2014, Managing Chair of the European Heart Agency: “One of the key needs identified by the European Society of Cardiology is the training of future leaders in arrhythmia management and research with a wide view of the societal and economical perspectives.”
+Professor Panos Vardas, ESC President 2012-2014, Chief Strategy Officer of the European Heart Agency: “One of the key needs identified by the European Society of Cardiology is the training of future leaders in arrhythmia management and research with a wide view of the societal and economical perspectives.”

 Professor Harry Crijns, Chair of Cardiology at Maastricht University Medical Centre: “Graduates of DAS-CAM will understand how value based healthcare includes scientific evidence, health economics, organisational excellence, and value to patients.”